nuagenetworks/nuage-metroae/README.md

 After you specify the individual details of your deployment, MetroAG (leveraging Ansible playbooks and roles) sets up the environment as specified.
 MetroAG can also upgrade, roll-back, and health-check the environment.

 ## New procedures in version 3.0
 If you have used previous versions of MetroAG, the usage of the tool has been greatly improved for usability.
-Please note the following changes in your workflow:
+Please note the following overall changes:

 * **Deprecation of build_vars.yml.**  There is no longer a single monolithic configuration file for MetroAG.
 Configuration is specified through "deployments".
-A tool is provided to convert an obsolute build_vars.yml file.
-See [Customization](Documentation/CUSTOMIZATION.md) for details.
+A tool is provided to convert an obsolute build_vars.yml file to a deployment.
+See [Customization](Documentation/CUSTOMIZATION.md) for details on deployments.
 * **Deprecation of `build`.**  The user no longer needs to issue the `build` playbook.
 This will be handled automatically and seamlessly by the MetroAG tool.
 MetroAG also tracks changes and will skip steps not required if configuration is unmodified.
 * **Schema validation of deployment data.**  All configuration specified in a deployment is automatically validated against json-schema.org schemas.
 This ensures that all required fields are set and every field has the correct syntax.
 Any error will be found as early as possible and a specific error message will call out the exact problem.
 * **Workflows instead of playbooks.**  In order to simplify usage, the concept of `playbook` is being replaced by a `workflow`.
 The .yml extension is no longer required.
-Thus issue `vsd_deploy` instead of `vsd_deploy.yml`.
+Thus, issue `vsd_deploy` instead of `vsd_deploy.yml`.
 The MetroAG tool is renamed from `metro-ansible` to `metroag`.
-The MetroAG tool now supports different arguments, including `--list` which displays all supported workflows.
+It now supports different arguments, including `--list` which displays all supported workflows.
 * **Cleanup of repo.**  The MetroAG repository has been cleaned.
 Only tools useful for users are present in the root directory.
 The internal workings of the tool have been moved to sub-directories like src/.

 ## Supported Components for Deployment